Active COVID-19, Clinical Pathway — All Settings

-- Within 24 hours of ICU admission or onset of respiratory failure, AND
+- Therapy can be initiated promptly (e.g., within approximately 24 hours of ICU admission or onset of respiratory deterioration), and

 - At least one of the following:

-- New significant non-invasive mechanical ventilation requirement (e.g., BiPap support with >40% FiO2) or invasive ventilation
+- New significant non-invasive mechanical ventilation requirement (e.g., high flow nasal canula, CPAP/BiPap support) or need for invasive ventilation

 - Rapidly escalating respiratory support needs not yet meeting this requirement